Azure-Samples/azure-health-data-and-ai-samples/samples/Patient and Population Services G10/docs/deployment.md

   - Elevated access in Azure Active Directory(AD) to create Application Registrations and assign Azure Active Directory roles

 - Test Accounts :
-  - Account for the patient persona
+  - Account for the patient persona.
+Make sure you have the object id of the user.
-  - Account for the provider persona
+  - Account for the provider persona.
+Make sure you have the object id of the user.

 ## 2. Create App Registration for FHIR Service backend

+### 1. Create the application

 - Open Azure AD in the Azure Portal
 - Note your `Primary Domain` in the Overview blade of Azure AD.